Standing Water in Dishwasher? Quick Fix Guide (2026)

 • The garbage disposal makes no sound or trips its reset button repeatedly (disposal failure affecting dishwasher drainage).

-• The dishwasher motor hums during the drain cycle but water does not move (drain pump failure, typically $100-$250 in parts plus $50-$100 per hour in labor).
+• The dishwasher motor hums during the drain cycle but water doesn’t move (drain pump failure, typically $100-$250 in parts plus $50-$100 per hour in labor).

 • You smell burning or see sparks near the motor area.